-4.4 Role of the private Sector
+4.4 Role of the Private Sector

-The principle of tourism being government led and private sector driven is entrenched in South Africa.
+The principle of government creating an enabling environment and the private sector driving tourism is entrenched in South Africa.
 The private sector plays a critical role in tourism investment and delivering a direct service to visitors whilst government has the responsibility to ensure that an enabling environment is created for the private sector to fulfil these responsibilities.
 Both sectors are well positioned to ensure that the process of tourism development involves communities.
 The private sector's responsibilities include amongst other things:

-Investment in the tourism industry and operate and manage the tourism establishments/attractions efficiently and profitably;
+- Investment in the tourism industry, operate and manage the tourism establishments/attractions efficiently and profitably; - Promote tourism services as well as the country locally, regionally and internationally; - Continuously upgrade the skills of the workforce through partnerships and relevant training;

-- Promote individual tourism services as well as the country locally, regionally and internationally; - Continuously upgrade the skills of the workforce through partnerships and relevant training; - Satisfy customer needs by providing quality products and services; - Develop and promote socially, economically and environmentally responsible tourism; - Promote safety, security and health of visitors in collaboration with the government; - Collaborate with government in planning, promoting and marketing tourism; - Involve local communities and previously neglected groups in the tourism industry through establishing relevant partnership ventures with communities; - Operate according to appropriate standards to ensure value for money; - Ensure policy advocacy by speaking with one voice and represent the interests of private business on the boards of the major national and provincial tourism bodies.
+- Satisfy customer needs by providing quality products and services; - Develop and promote socially, economically and environmentally responsible tourism; - Promote safety, security and health of visitors in collaboration with the government; - Partnership with government in planning, promoting and marketing tourism; - Involve local communities and previously neglected groups in the tourism industry through establishing relevant partnership ventures with communities; - Operate according to appropriate standards to ensure value for money; and - Ensure policy advocacy by speaking with one voice and represent the interests of private business on the boards of the major national and provincial tourism bodies.